 An illustration of this sampling procedure is demonstrated in \figref{fig:sampling} for the case of \fourx{} interpolation ($k{=}4$) with two context inputs from the past and future ($C=2$).
 In this case, the frames $\{A_{1} , A_{5} , A_{9} , A_{13}\}$ are used as inputs to predict the $3$ intermediate frames of $\{A_{6}, A_{7}, A_{8}\}$.
 Intuitively, the frames in the immediate neighborhood would be more relevant for frame interpolation than frames farther out.
-In our experiments, we find that for most common settings, using four context frames ($C=2$) is sufficient for accurate prediction.
-We present a detailed analysis of the effect of input context in \secref{subsec:ablation}.
+In our experiments, we find that for most common settings, using four context frames ($C=2$) is sufficient for accurate prediction on the datasets considered.
+We present a detailed study on the effect of the input context $C$ in \textit{supplementary material}.

 {\bf Architecture Overview} We present the proposed architecture of \Ours{} in~\figref{fig:arch}. \Ours{} is a 3D U-Net obtained by extending the popular 2D Unet~\cite{ronneberger2015u} used in pixel generation tasks, by replacing all the 2D convolutions in the encoder and decoder with 3D convolutions (\textit{3DConv}) to accurately model the temporal dynamics between the input frames, invariably resulting in better interpolation quality.
 Each 3D filter is a 5-dimensional filter of size $ c_i \stimes c_o \stimes t \stimes h \stimes w $, where $t$ is the temporal size and $(h,w)$ is the spatial size of the kernel. $c_i$ and $c_o$ are the number of input and output channels in the layer.
 The additional temporal dimension is useful in modeling the temporal abstractions like motion trajectories, actions or correspondences between frames in the video.
-We show in \secref{sec:SSL} that our network indeed learns useful representations along the temporal dimensions that can be reused in downstream tasks like action recognition with limited labeled data.
+We observed that our network indeed learns non-trivial representations along the temporal dimensions that can be reused in downstream tasks like action recognition with limited labeled data (\secref{sec:SSL}).